emqx/emqx-docs/en_US/security/authn/redis.md

 # Redis

-This authenticator implements password verification algorithm and uses Redis database as credential storage.
+This authenticator implements the password verification algorithm and uses Redis database as credential storage.

 ## Storage schema